ktock/buildg/README.md

 ## Use on IDEs

 Buildg allows visual and interactive debugging of Dockerfile on editors like VS Code, emacs and Neovim.
-This is provided throgh [DAP(Debug Adapter Protocol)](https://microsoft.github.io/debug-adapter-protocol/) supported by editors [(official list)](https://microsoft.github.io/debug-adapter-protocol/implementors/tools/).
+This is provided through [DAP(Debug Adapter Protocol)](https://microsoft.github.io/debug-adapter-protocol/) supported by editors [(official list)](https://microsoft.github.io/debug-adapter-protocol/implementors/tools/).

 See [`./examples/dap/README.md`](./examples/dap/README.md) for usage of DAP.